Battle Rope Slams

 Losing hip position during the Battle Rope Slams shifts the loading pattern away from your Shoulders and can compress your lower back.
 Stay planted and let your Shoulders do the work.

-Slams lacking power.
+Slams lacking power and intensity.

 Hip hinge movements like the Battle Rope Slams demand precise mechanics.
 This mistake puts your lower back in a vulnerable position.
 Drive through your hips and let your Shoulders control the movement.